apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 * DICTIONARY

 DICTIONARY encoding is lossless.
 It is suitable for TEXT data with low cardinality (i.e. low number of distinct values).
 It is not recommended to use it for high-cardinality data.
-* Correspondence between data type and encoding
+* The Correspondence between data types and encodings

 The five encodings described in the previous sections are applicable to different data types.
 If the correspondence is wrong, the time series cannot be created correctly.
 The correspondence between the data type and its supported encodings is summarized in the Table below.